Whatsapp Icon

 Seek Emotional Support

 The emotional toll of AML can be significant.
-Its important to seek emotional support from friends, family, or professional counselors.
+It is important to seek emotional support from friends, family, or professional counsellors.
 Consider joining support groups where you can share your experiences and learn from others who are going through similar challenges.
 Online forums and local support groups can offer invaluable emotional solidarity and practical advice.

 Maintain a Healthy Lifestyle